philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 The business task is therefore to analyse usage patterns between the two groups and use these insights to shape marketing initiatives that increase membership and drive company growth.

+## Prepare
+This section provides details of how the data will be downloaded and stored, how it is organised, the sorting and filtering undertaken and what the credibility of the data is.

+Two data files, Divvy_trips_2019_Q1 and Divvy_trips_2020_Q1, were downloaded in csv format from the link above before being stored on my personal Google Drive account, which provides data encryption and robust access control.

+For each trip taken, both sets of data contained columns with a unique ID, the start and end time (including date), the start and end stations, and the type of customer i.e. annual member or casual rider.
+The 2019 data contained 365069 records and the 2020 data contained 426887 records.